SysKitTeam/docs-point/reporting/power-bi-reports.md

 * **Name** of the resource as well as the name of the users with permissions in that resource
 * **Type** of resource or user that is within the resource
-* **Users Permissions** shows the type of permission a user has within the resource - Admin, Member or Contributor
+* **Users Permissions** shows the type of permission a user has within the resource - Admin, Member, or Contributor
 * **External**

 Once the report is generated, on the right side under the section **Go to Report**, you have the option to directly generate the **Power BI Inventory report**.